lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%206.jpg">
 </p>
 <p align="center">
-  <b>Figure 6.
+  Figure 6.
 Inner structure of DHT11 Temperature and Humidity Module.
 Source: Figure Reference 5
 </p>

 As we can see, the module has its own ADC, and it also saves the transfer function.
 Because of this, its output is already the temperature and humidity values.